 2. TOP OFF BENZ

-Two of the craziest n—az you would hear on a track, but one clearly outshines the others crazy.
+Young Thug and Kodak Black are two of the craziest n—az you would hear on a track, but one clearly outshines the others crazy.

-This is the epitome of a Thugger song, and as expected, he is allowed to do whatever he wants on it; With that being said, Thugger sounds like a maniac, following little to no structure on his chorus and verses.
+This is the epitome of a Thugger song, and as expected, he is allowed to do whatever he wants on it; with that being said, Thugger sounds like a maniac, following little to no structure on his chorus and verses.

 Kodak is more chill than Thugger, as he navigates through his verse with pure confidence.
 I feel like his style is needed for the track, cause it helps balance out all of Thuggers craziness.